 Recovery Worker - Coalville

 ✨Showcase Your Communication Skills

 As a Recovery Worker, effective communication is key.
-Prepare examples from your past experiences where you've successfully communicated with clients or colleagues.
-Highlight your ability to adapt your communication style to suit different individuals, which is crucial in this role.
+Prepare examples from your past experiences where you successfully communicated with clients or colleagues.
+Highlight your ability to adapt your communication style to suit different individuals, especially in sensitive situations.

+Recovery Worker - Coalville